 If you’re among the 7.5 million Americans with psoriasis, it’s important to find a dermatology specialist who understands the condition and how to control it.
-At The Dermatology Center of Worcester, in Worcester, Massachusetts, the team of experienced medical and cosmetic dermatology professionals offers psoriasis diagnosis and treatment in a comfortable environment so you can leave the discomfort and embarrassment behind.
+At The Dermatology Center of Worcester, the team of experienced medical and cosmetic dermatology professionals offers psoriasis diagnosis and treatment in a comfortable environment so you can leave the discomfort and embarrassment behind.
 Call the office or click the online scheduling feature to make your appointment now.

 The symptoms of psoriasis vary with the disease type.

 There are also other types of psoriasis, including a type that affects the nails.
 Up to 30% of people with psoriasis experience psoriatic arthritis, in which you have joint swelling and pain.